 The punishments for rioting or inciting to riot under federal law include fines, imprisonment for up to five years, or both.
 State punishments vary by jurisdiction and may be more or less severe than the federal punishments.
 Consult with a local criminal defense lawyer regarding local criminal charges and punishment.

 Get Legal Help With Your Rioting or Inciting to Riot Charges

-If you have been charged with rioting, inciting to riot, or a related charge under federal jurisdiction you'll need professional assistance with your defense.
-Federal criminal charges carry serious penalties and your defense should be carefully planned.
+If you have been charged with rioting or incitement to riot at the federal or state level, you face potentially serious penalties.
+Your defense should be carefully planned.
 Contact a local criminal defense attorney today and learn how they can help.